SantiagoMS03/UCFRoomReservation/room-reservation-app/README.md

 - View detailed information about each room
 - Make new reservations with specific dates and times
 - Manage and cancel existing reservations
-- Filter rooms by capacity and amenities
+- Filter rooms by capacity and roomType

 ## Project Structure